drhsqlite/fossil-mirror/www/rebaseharm.md

 editing.
 This is the camp that uses tools like rebase and filter-branch to tell the story in the way that’s best for future readers."_

-I reject this argument utterly.
-Unless your project is a work of fiction, it is not a "story" but a "history."
-Honorable writers adjust their narrative to fit history.
-Rebase adjusts history to fit the narrative.

-Truthful texts can be redrafted for clarity and accuracy.
-Fossil supports this by providing mechanisms to fix typos in check-in comments, attach supplemental notes, and make other editorial changes.
+The problem with this counter-argument is that it assumes you must change history in order to enhance readability.
+And, in fairness to the Git documentation authors, changing the project history appears to be the only way to make editorial changes in Git.

+But it does not have to be that way.
+Fossil supports improvements to "the story of how your project was made" without changing the actual history of your project by allowing users to:

+  1. Edit check-in comments to fix typos or enhance clarify
+  2. Attaching supplemental notes to check-ins or whole branches
+  3. Cross-referencing check-ins with each other, or with wiki, tickets, forum posts, and/or embedded documentation
+  4. Cause mistaken or unused branches to be hidden from routine display
+  5. Fix faulty check-in date/times resulting from misconfigured system clocks
+  6. And so forth....

+These changes are accomplishes not by removing or modifying existing repository entries, but rather by adding new supplimental records.
-The corrections are accomplished by adding new modification records to the blockchain.
-The original incorrect inputs are preserved in the blockchain and are easily accessible.
+The original incorrect or unclear inputs are preserved and are readily accessible.
+The original history is preserved.
 But for routine display purposes, the more readable edited presentation is provided.

 A repository can be a true and accurate representation of history even without getting everything perfect on the first draft.
+Those are not contradictory goals, at least not in theory.

-Unfortunately, Git does not provide the ability to add corrections or clarifications to historical check-ins in its blockchain.
+Unfortunately, Git does not provide the ability to add corrections or clarifications to historical check-ins.
 Hence, once again, rebase can be seen as an attempt to work around limitations of Git.
-Wouldn't it be better to fix the tool rather than to lie about the project history?
+Wouldn't it be better to fix the tool rather than fabricate a fictious project history?

 ## <a name="collapsing"></a>7.0 Collapsing check-ins throws away valuable information